DNM1008/Dots/README.md

 the command to render markdown files to pdf files, using the `lualatex` engine.
 It adds a table of content as well as citations.

-For other programs that I might have forgotten, consult the `packages.txt` file
+You might want to consult `packages.txt` and `fonts.txt` for the packages that I install.

 ***DO NOT install Pipewire!*** At least at the time of writing this Qtile's Volume Widget is still using commands and programs from good ol' Pulseaudio.